-Judge’s Ruling on Standing Rock Is a Chance to Return to Rule of Law—and Respect
+Judge’s Ruling on Standing Rock a Second Chance for Justice

 Remember the “rule of law” invoked at Standing Rock?